Discarded Needles in Our Communities

 Needle Drop Box Locations

 Used needles, syringes and glass stems are prohibited in regular garbage bins.
-These items can be taken to a pharmacy participating in the Health Products Stewardship Association's free take-back program.
+Sharp containers for safely disposing of these items can be collected and returned to pharmacies participating in the Health Products Stewardship Association's free take-back program.
 Visit the HPSA website to find the nearest participating pharmacy.

 Responsibility for needles found on private property